WongYC-66/react-MRLibrary/README.md

 3. doing - add skill into global search range

 next?
+- advanced search.
+Mob droppping both Elixir + Cape for DEX 60%
+-  at USE Tab, add filter for potion like + WA/MA/DEF, to only see those
+   - hpR %
+   - mpR %
+   - mad
+   - pad
+   - pdd

 - grouped by region ?
 - show path from map to map with graph data stuctrue ?
+- use hidden street map over maplelegends map, bcoz maplelegend map can't navigate??, user wants help on how to enter a map....